SuperDARNCanada/borealis/docs/source/rawacf-v04.rst

 Site/Array Restructuring
 ------------------------

 File restructuring to array files is done using an additional code package.
-Currently, this code is housed within `pyDARN <https://github.com/SuperDARN/pydarn>`_.
-It is expected that this code will be separated to its own IO code package in the near future.
+Currently, this code is housed within `pyDARNio <https://github.com/SuperDARN/pyDARNio>`_.

 The site to array file restructuring occurs in the borealis BaseFormat _site_to_array class method, and array to site restructuring is done in the same class _array_to_site method.
-Both can be found `here <https://github.com/SuperDARN/pydarn/blob/master/pydarn/io/borealis/borealis_formats.py>`_.
+Both can be found `here <https://github.com/SuperDARN/pyDARNio/blob/master/pydarnio/borealis/borealis_formats.py>`_.

 ----------------------------------------
 rawacf to rawacf SDARN (DMap) Conversion